Research4Families

 - Who: Children, youth and families with lived experience of perinatal brain injury (a fetal diagnosis, cerebral palsy, HIE or other perinatal brain injuries)

-- What: Become a part of the Patient and Family Advisory Council to ensure the work the lab does is relevant to the children and families affected by perinatal brain injury.
+- What: Join the Patient and Family Advisory Council to help shape research that reflects the needs and experiences of children and families affected by perinatal brain injury.

 - When: Council will meet monthly for approximately 1 hour (possible additional meetings through the year).